Ts’msyen Revolution Fund

 About the Author

 Lynda Gray is a member of the Ts'msyen Nation on the Northwest Coast of BC (Gisbutwada / Killerwhale Clan).
-She was born in Prince Rupert, but has lived in East Vancouver since she was six months old.
+She was born in Prince Rupert, but has lived in East Vancouver since she was a child.
 Lynda is the proud mother of two adult children: Northwest Coast artist Phil Gray and Dr. Robin Gray.
-She and her children have learned much about their Ts'msyen culture and community from their participation in the Lax Xeen Ts'msyen Dance Group based in Vancouver, BC as well as from attending traditional feasts in Lax Kw'alaams.
+She and her children have learned much about their Ts'msyen culture and community from their participation in the Lax Xeen Ts'msyen Dance Group based in Vancouver, BC as well as from attending traditional feasts in their home community of Lax Kw'alaams.

-Lynda is an active member of the First Nations community.
+Lynda is an active member of the Indigenous community.
 Her work is grounded in a strong belief in community development, youth empowerment, and culture as therapy.
-She has a Bachelor’s degree in Social Work from UBC, served as the Executive Director of the Urban Native Youth Association (UNYA) for 7 years, and serves on community Boards including the UBC President's Advisory Committee on Aboriginal Issues and the Vancity Community Foundation.
+She has a bachelor’s degree in Social Work from UBC, served as the Executive Director of the Urban Native Youth Association (UNYA) for 8 years, and currently serves on the National Indigenous Cultural Safety (ICS) Advisory Circle.

 Book the Author